Program at a Glance

 - College of Sciences

-Physics majors can select from five distinct specializations to earn their physics degree, as described below in Section 4, Core Requirements, Advanced.
+The B.S. in Physics is intended to prepare students for the study of physics or a closely related subject in graduate school.
+Physics majors can select from five distinct specializations to earn their physics degree, as described below in the Core Requirements, Advanced Level.
 While the various specializations share a common core of courses, they also enable students to prepare specifically for certain career paths.
-Students should consult their faculty advisors when deciding among these tracks.
+Students should consult their faculty advisors when deciding among these specializations.

 - Students who change degree programs and select this major must adopt the most current catalog.